-The credentialing summary, criteria, standards, and requirements set forth herein are not intended to limit the discretion of Wellpoint in any way to amend, change, or suspend any aspect of the Wellpoint credentialing program ("Credentialing Program") nor is it intended to create rights on the part of practitioners or HDOs who seek to provide healthcare services to members.
-Wellpoint further retains the right to approve, suspend, or terminate individual physicians and healthcare professionals, and sites in those instances where it has delegated credentialing decision making.
+The credentialing summary, criteria, standards, and requirements set forth herein are not intended to limit Wellpoint's discretion in any way to amend, change or suspend any aspect of Wellpoint's credentialing program ("Credentialing Program") nor is it intended to create rights on the part of practitioners or HDOs who seek to provide healthcare services to Members.
+Wellpoint further retains the right to approve, suspend, or terminate individual physicians and health care professionals, and sites in those instances where it has delegated credentialing decision making.

-7.2 Credentialing Scope
+Credentialing Scope